rukzuk/rukzuk/docker/README.md

 The files `Dockerfile-DEV` and `Dockerfile-sqlite` do not include mysql and publisher.

+NOTE: Only the `Dockerfile-DEV` will use the current tree you checked out.
+The other docker files will always download the latest stable release from github (this includes the lastest publisher release).
+See end of file for howto use dev builds.

 ## Requirements

 You need docker to run this docker image.
 For more information see: